preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 Important note on custom images
 -------------------------------
-A custom process image with image maps will have a draft and published status.
+A custom process image with image maps will have a draft and a published status.
 The images are stored in the local team site, not in a global image bank (but can be uploaded to the process from any source available).

 When editing a process, a new image can be uploaded to replace the existing custom image.
 The image maps will remain in place (but can of course be edited).